-The construction of temporary roads on stable ground would have no perceptible effect on slope stability.
+The construction of 0.4 mile of new temporary roads on stable ground would have no perceptible effect on slope stability.
 These roads would be obliterated after use.
 Existing system roads that would be used for timber haul would be maintained and repaired.
 These actions would greatly reduce the risk of resource damage from these roads.